 - Powdered sugar for dusting

-1 Preheat oven to 350°F. Lightly butter a 9-inch springform pan and dust with flour.
-Or use a 9-inch round cake pan, butter and dust with flour and line the bottom with parchment paper.
+1 Preheat oven and prepare springform pan: Preheat oven to 350°F. Lightly butter an 8 or 9-inch springform pan and dust with flour.
+Or use an 8 or 9-inch round cake pan, butter and dust with flour and line the bottom with parchment paper.

-2 Combine 1 cup of flour with baking powder and salt and set aside.
+2 Mix flour with baking powder and salt: Vigorously whisk together 1 cup of flour with baking powder, salt, and cinnamon and set aside.

 3 Beat butter, add sugar and vanilla, add eggs, add flour: Using a mixer, beat the butter on medium high speed for 2 minutes.
 Add the sugar and beat until light and fluffy, a couple minutes more.
 Stir in the vanilla extract.

 Add the eggs one at a time and beat until well blended.
 Stir in the lemon zest if using.
 Reduce the speed of the mixer to low and slowly add the flour mixture, beating until smooth.

 4 Pour the batter into the prepared springform pan.

 5 Toss berries with flour and lemon juice, spoon over batter: Combine the berries with the remaining teaspoon of flour and the lemon juice in a bowl.
 Spoon the berry mixture over the batter.